- A customer rotates the team that sends from a domain (Alex/Sam left, Jordan/Riley take over).

 1. Submit the new name list

-POST /swaps/user_names takes the existing domain_id and a users[] list.
-The response is a batch of swp_… rows — one per inbox being renamed — each with the same swap.* event lifecycle as a domain swap.
-The number of rows in the response equals the number of inboxes on the domain (not the number of users[] entries you sent).cURL
+POST /swaps/user_names takes the existing domain_id and a personas[] list.
+The response is a batch of swp_… rows - one per inbox being renamed - each with the same swap.* event lifecycle as a domain swap.
+The number of rows in the response equals the number of inboxes on the domain (not the number of personas[] entries you sent).cURL

 201 Created